shobs-mathur/spring-envers/Readme.md

 Inspired by SQL triggers, the events are insert, update and delete operations on entities.

+The way entity auditing is setup in this project, the audit table (table suffixed with "_aud") will contain a history of changes made to entity records.

+Steps to get started -

 1. Use this SQL statement to create the database -